LynBean/MalDisc/README.md

   - News
   - Topics

+Options in config.json
+- (Default: True) Detection of url in messages to return related anime/manga

-- (Optional) Set default search API to official API (MAL) to have better accuracy
+- (Default: False) Set default search API to official API (MAL) to have better accuracy
   - Get the client id from registering in https://myanimelist.net/apiconfig